-I am a full-stack designer specializing in building brands and inclusive digital products and experiences.
+I am a full-stack designer specializing in building brands and inclusive digital products.

-I've spent the past decade pursuing a depth and breadth of knowledge and skills as a design practitioner to better support my teams and, most importantly, the people for whom we design.
+Throughout my career I've pursued a depth and breadth of knowledge and skills as a design practitioner to better support my teams and, most importantly, the people for whom we design.
 I began my career in the advertising / branding space, but I quickly realized that I was most interested in and passionate about the intersection of design and technology and wanted to focus in this space.

 After spending years laser-focused on mastering everything that powers the experience on the screen, it was through the data in Google Analytics that I became deeply interested in understanding the experiences of the real people on the other side of the screen.
 I realized that the work I was doing was pointless if the people for whom I was designing could not use the experience, and it was in the pursuit of growth in the human-centered design practice that I joined CapTech's Customer Experience department in mid-2016.

 Shortly after joining CapTech, I had a conversation with a former Associate UX Director and Accessibility Lead, Chris Lacroix, that profoundly impacted my life and the trajectory of my career as a designer.
 I had just lost my Grandma to breast cancer and our casual conversation meandered through some of the details of her life with Multiple Sclerosis, and I shared how it impacted her physical ability over time.
-Chris encouraged me to explore the accessibility space, so I signed up to fly out to Utah with my accessibility partner-in-crime, Virginia Booth, and participate in WebAIM's two-day intensive training that November and haven't looked back since.
+Chris encouraged me to explore the accessibility space, so I signed up to fly out to Utah with my accessibility partner-in-crime, Virginia Booth, and participate in WebAIM's two-day intensive training that changed the trajectory of my career.

-While I am very proud of the work I've supported in my day-to-day role, what has mattered to me most has been the impact I’ve had as Accessibility Lead — growing the accessibility practice of the individuals, teams and company as a whole, and working with my teammates, clients and in the design community writ large to share my knowledge and skills to help everyone build more inclusive digital experiences.
+While I am very proud of the work I supported there in my day-to-day role as a Creative Director, what is most meaningful to me from my time there is the impact I had as Accessibility Lead — growing the accessibility practice of the individuals, teams and company as a whole, and working with my teammates, clients and in the design community writ large to share my knowledge and skills to help everyone build more inclusive digital experiences.

 My work as an accessibility practitioner and advocate is the perfect intersection of the skills I've cultivated throughout my career and I believe it is exactly the work I was meant to do.
 I feel an incredible sense of gratitude whenever I learn something new in this space or leverage my skills and am able to share my knowledge to help others make accessible decisions and support more inclusive work.